ajju10/portiq/README.md

 - **Comprehensive Unit Tests:** Develop a full suite of unit tests for individual components like routing, load balancing and middlewares.
 - **Upstream Health Checks:** To ensure traffic is only sent to healthy backend services.
-- **Metrics Exposition:** To integrate with monitoring solutions like Prometheus.
+- **Expose Metrics:** To integrate with monitoring solutions like Prometheus.

 Feedback and contributions to these or any other features are highly welcome.